-This is the first edition of the FRACAS (Failure Reporting, Analysis, and Corrective Action System) process published as part of Metrolinx RAMS (Reliability, Availability, Maintainability and Safety) Standards.
+This is the second edition of the FRACAS (Failure Reporting, Analysis, and Corrective Action System) process published as part of Metrolinx RAMS (Reliability, Availability, Maintainability and Safety) Standards.
+While the standard number changed from RAMS-1 to MX-SEA-STD-001, the standard's content did not change.
 It describes a closed loop continuous improvement system where failures and faults are formally reported, analysis is performed to the extent that the failure cause is understood, and positive corrective actions are identified, implemented, and verified to prevent further recurrence.